 Peak One: Devil’s Peak

-Start at 108 Long Street, just off the corner of Longmarket Street.
-Proceed up Long Street, turn left into Orange Street, head up Upper Buitenkant Street to Deer Park Drive and enter Deer Park at the top of the road.
+Start at Greenmarket Square and proceed through the Company Gardens, turn left into Orange Street, head up Upper Buitenkant Street to Deer Park Drive and enter Deer Park at the top of the road.
 Zig-zag through Deer Park to Tafelberg Road; note the landmark pine tree at the top.
 Turn left at Tafelberg Road; the path to Devil’s Peak is less than a kilometre along the road.
 Take the zig-zag path to the saddle and head in the general direction of the peak.
 The path rises for some time before eventually ‘flattening out’ and you will soon reach a fairly distinct large rock, “Breakfast Rock”, where you turn right (don’t go left).
 Start looking for the firebreak path that climbs to the left and leads more-or-less directly to the peak.
 The top of the peak is the second beacon, which is not more than about 100m from the first.
 Stay on the paths at all times.

 Peak Two: Table Mountain (Maclear’s Beacon)